About Ocracoke Island, North Carolina

 We hope you enjoy your visit to our beautiful island, the last island on the Outer Banks, N.C.

 As you will see, it’s very different from most any other shore point.
-Here are some suggestions for ensuring a pleasant experience for everyone:
+Here are some tips about our unique place:

 The easiest mode of transportation around the village is by foot, bicycle or golf cart.